Kaisaan/projects/README.md

 **Notes**: Most files that start with `PSP` in the file header are packed archive files.
 The [psp.py script](https://github.com/Kaisaan/projects/blob/main/psp.py) can be used to extract the files from these archives.
 The text is all encoded in UTF-16-LE and graphics seem to be all [GIM Formatted Images](https://www.psdevwiki.com/ps3/Graphic_Image_Map_(GIM)).
 **Status**: I need to updated psp.py to include support for repacking files.
 I also need to find out what [GIMConv Settings](https://www.psdevwiki.com/ps3/GimConv#How_to_identify_GIM_settings) are used so that the graphics of the game can be re-inserted correctly after editing.

+# Densetsu no Starfy 4 (NDS) Translation
+**Info**: This is one of those games that I got interested in thanks to the [translation playthrough by Autumchild](https://www.youtube.com/playlist?list=PLaln0JC7Av9_Pu8Wf0xQ3cLb1Mt3BUnJO).
+There is also another [translation playthrough by SomeUselessTranslations](https://www.youtube.com/playlist?list=PLA7NjZIk-WKXtputhikW1T_eVPxJNCHMR).
+The Starfy wiki has a rough [text dump](https://www.starfywiki.org/wiki/Densetsu_no_Starfy_4/Text_dump) of the game.
+**Progress**: I found the text in the game but there is seemingly no support for English letters.
+The game also uses custom file formats that I would need to figure out.
+**Notes**: Text is all in the game's overlays and encoding in Shift-JIS with no ASCII support.
+Files in the `Bg_Standard` folder are all LZSS compressed and have custom file formats (`NCG` for graphics, `NCL` for palettes, `NSC` for tilesets).
+There are files in the `Font` folder that have the font graphics in an unknown format.
+**Status**: I need to figure out the graphics formats to see if I can add in English letters fine.
+And then I will need to figure out the script format.
+If I can get this far then I'll ask for permission to use the translation work from their translated playthroughs.

 # Ys 1 (X68000) Translation
 **Info**: Wow another *Ys* translation attempt!
 This version has very interesting in-game artwork and also has titlescreen/boxart made by the legendary Yoshitaka Amano.
 **Progress**: I didn't get far since it seems that the game's text is compressed.